sakshiag/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 * `region` - (Optional) The Bluemix region.
 It can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
 The former variable has higher precedence.
 Default value: `us-south`.

 * `skip_service_configuration` - (Optional, Set) The options allows one to skip configuring the provider for IBM Cloud services which the user may not create.
-Supported values are - `bluemix` and `softlayer`.
+Supported values are - `bluemix`, `softlayer` and `cluster`.
 This is useful  when a user has credentials for only a particular service for example SoftLayer.
 In that case provider will not complain about the absence of `bluemix_api_key`.